 The MRC has a lot of knowledge, tools and expertise.
 But they have limited power or scope.
 Also, China is not a fully-fledged member of the MRC.
 This limits its effectiveness.

 The LMC is still very young.
 It is good to see that all of the Mekong countries are members, at the same level.
-The MRC also has a small voice in the MRC.
+The MRC also has a small voice in the LMC.
 At some stage, the Mekong countries may have to pick between them.
-The LMC covers many area – it’s very wide – but how will things be implemented, and followed through, or the capacity created to do so.
-But it is not positive that the Water Cooperation Centre is based in Beijing, which is far away.
+The LMC covers many areas – it’s very wide – but how will things be implemented, and followed through, or the capacity created to do so.
+But it is not positive that the Water Cooperation Centre is based in Beijing, which is far away from the Mekong.

 If don’t know if the development partners see opportunities with the LMC.
 It seems very closed.
 But maybe not to the World Bank.

-The LMI, the GMS, the Japan-Mekong Cooperation – these are all donor-driven initiatives.
+The LMI, the GMS, the Japan-Mekong Cooperation – these are all donor-driven initiatives with different objectives and thematic agendas.
 We lack coherence in the region.
 There is a need to simplify the co-operation frameworks.
 But maybe the countries do not want this.

 Question 5: In your opinion, when cooperation occurs between Lancang-Mekong countries, what indicates its success?
 How do you know if cooperation is successful?

 If it looks at the ‘real’ sustainable development – not at short-term immediate growth.
 So too, the capacity to assess the impact of cooperation beyond the countries by themselves could be a real indicator.
-For example, transboundary EIA.
+For example, transboundary EIA and CIA.
 And ‘real processes’ – for example, consultations with civil society.

 The MRC stakeholder consultation is a good first step.
 But accountability is missing – to address, for example, civil society concerns.
 So too, engaging civil society might also be an indicator, not just the private sector.
+Consultation may be just a façade.

 Do we as the EU speak with one voice?
 Mr. Roussel asks rhetorically.
-We need to harmonise out vision – across the development partners as well (including China).
+We need to harmonise our vision – across the development partners as well (including China).
+With a shared vision then cooperation and synergies can emerge.

 The increasing competition between China and the US is, perhaps, helping to foster simplification within and amongst the cooperation frameworks.